 The easiest way to get to the city centre from the airport is to take a taxi.
 Make sure to find a taxi queue and not get a ride from any random cab.

-Alternatively, take a prearranged private transfer.
+Alternatively, prearranged a private transfer.
 Most hotels have airport pick-up service.

 There are buses from the airport, but the taxi isn’t too expensive.
 And taking a cab is a more comfortable and safer option for solo travellers.